gioui/gio/README.md

 Contributors must agree to the [developer certificate og origin](https://developercertificate.org/), to ensure their work is compatible with the MIT and the UNLICENSE.
 Sign your commits with Signed-off-by statements to show your agreement.
-For convenience, the `git commit --sign` signs a commit with the name and email from your `user.name` and `user.email` settings.
+The `git commit --sign` signs a commit with the name and email from your `user.name` and `user.email` settings.

-Bugs and TODOs go in the [issue tracker](https://todo.sr.ht/~eliasnaur/gio).
+File bugs and TODOs in the [issue tracker](https://todo.sr.ht/~eliasnaur/gio).